-We live in a data-dominated world, and marketers now have access to reams of information about prospect behavior, trends, and segments.
+We live in a data-dominated world.
+Marketers now have access to reams of information about prospect behavior, trends, and segments.
 I suppose it can seem daunting to have to study and digest this bounty of information.

-I guess it’s sometimes easier for many advertising agencies to shoot for visually or aurally bombastic or shocking targets, than to actually dig into the data and craft messages and vehicles that provoke the viewer to act.
+I guess it’s sometimes easier for ad agencies to shoot for visually or aurally bombastic targets rather than digging into the data and crafting messages that provoke the viewer to act.

 Put simply, for many creatives…pretty is easy.

-Great advertising is much more an exercise in smart engineering (swerving into a future blog post) than a foray into aesthetic splendor.
+Great advertising is much more an exercise in smart engineering than a foray into aesthetic splendor.

 Smart can be more difficult.

-It takes chemistry, teamwork (both within agency teams and with clients), and major effort to craft effective campaigns.
-It requires a laser focus on the brand’s identity and its audience to build effective, efficient advertising “machines.”
+It takes chemistry, teamwork (both within agency teams and clients), and major effort to craft effective campaigns.
+Building effective, efficient advertising “machines” requires a laser focus on the brand’s identity and audience.

-The marvel of our present age is that we have so many tools at our disposal to build really great and effective advertising, be it digital advertising, print advertising, broadcast advertising, or direct response.
+The marvel of our present age is that we have so many tools at our disposal to build genuinely effective advertising.
+And we can prove it.

 It just requires the commitment to stay focused on the end consumer of the advertising.
-We are charged with crafting message vehicles that make people get out of their chair and act.
+We are charged with crafting messages that make people get out of their chairs and act.

-From your brand identity, to how you express that personality in your marketing, we consider how your customers engage with your brand.
+We consider how your customers engage with your brand, from your brand identity to how you express that personality in your marketing.
 We focus on the whole picture.

-We maintain a holistic view of your brand, your product and messaging that translates to traffic to your website or your brick-and-mortar storefront.
+We maintain a holistic view of your brand, product, and messaging that translates to traffic to your website or your brick-and-mortar storefront.

 And often that is hard.

-But when a client sees an increase in month-to-month sales or some other meaningful KPI, it makes it so worth the effort.
+But when a client sees an increase in month-to-month sales or some other meaningful performance metric, it’s so worth the effort.
 Whether that adds shiny hardware to our shelves or not.

 For us, there’s nothing prettier than the smiles of a happy client and their happy customers.